kunalj101/python_intro_hackathon/chapter3.md

 ## Case study from our hackathon - Who is eligible for loan?

 ###Introduction - Analytics Vidhya (AV) DataHack
 At <a href="http://www.analyticsvidhya.com">Analytics Vidhya</a>, we are building a knowledge platform for data science professionals across the globe.
-Among several things, we host several hackathons for our community on our <a href="http://datahack.analyticsvidhya.com>DataHack platform</a>.
+Among several things, we host several hackathons for our community on our <a href="http://datahack.analyticsvidhya.com>DataHack platform" </a>.
 The case study for today's problem is one of the practice problem on our platform.
 You can check out the practice problem <a href="http://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii"> here</a>.

 ###The case study - Dream Housing Finance